rainwoodman/autodiffblogentry/main.rst

 We must realize two difficulties of the problem:

 1. The observation comes with noise; there is also uncertainty in the forward model :math:`S`.
-We therefore restate the problem as an optimization problem,
+For a noisy inversion problem, can be written as an optimization problem,

 .. math::

-    \mathrm{ minimize}_{x = \hat{x}} \chi^2(x) = \left|\frac{S(x) - y}{\sigma}\right|^2
+    \mathrm{ minimize}_{x = \hat{x}} \chi^2(x) = \left|\frac{S(x) - y}{\sigma}\right|^2 ,

+where :math:`\sigma` quantifies the level of noise.

 The solution :math:`x=\hat{x}` is our best estimate of the cosmic initial condition.

 2. It has a very large dimensionality. :math:`x` and :math:`y` are fields defined on a 3-dimenional space.
-For even moderate resolution, for example a mesh of :math:`128^3` points, the total number of elements become millions.
+For example a mesh of :math:`128^3` points, the number of elements in the vectors :math:`x` and :math:`y` become millions.

-3. The model of structure formation, :math:`S` is nonlinear, and non-perturbative.
-We use ordienary differential equation (ODE) solvers to follow the generative modelling function :math:`S(x)`.
-A particular simple family of solvers are Particle-Mesh solvers, we refer the readers to the classical book Computer Simulation Using Particles by Hockney and Eastwood for further references.
+3. The model of structure formation (:math:`S`) is nonlinear, and becomes non-perturbative quickly as the resolution increases.
+We use ordienary differential equation (ODE) solvers to follow the evolution of the structure.

-For an non-linear optimization problem of high dimension, we need to use the gradient information of the objective function :math:`\chi^2(x)`.
+A particular simple family of solvers that are frequently used in cosmology are Particle-Mesh solvers.
+We refer the readers to the classical book
+`Computer Simulation Using Particles <http://dl.acm.org/citation.cfm?id=62815>` by Hockney and Eastwood for further references.
+We therefore a facing a non-linear optimization problem in a high dimensional space.
+Gradient of the objective function :math:`\chi^2(x)` is a crucial ingredient for solving such problems.

-There are generic software tools to automatically evaluate the gradient of any function.
+There are generic software tools (Automatic Differentiation software) to automatically evaluate the gradient of any function.
 We were hoping to use these generic software tools in our problem, and surveyed three packages, Tensorflow, Theono, and autograd.
-Unfortunately we find all three of them lacking the elements to describe our ODE solver (particle mesh solver).
+Unfortunately we find all three of them lacking the elements to describe our Particle Mesh solver.

-Therefore, in this blog entry, we will discuss and derive the missing pieces.
+This motivates the writing of this blog.
-We will first make an attempt to define the useful gradient related operators in `Automatic Differentiation`, before listing the two most relevant missing operators, discrete fourier transform and resampling that are used in the Particle-Mesh solver we use.
+We will first make an attempt to define the useful gradient related operators in `Automatic Differentiation`, and then write down the formula of gradients of the two most relevant missing operators in a Particle-Mesh solver: discrete fourier transform and resampling window operator.

-Interested parties can implement them to existing automatic differential packages to make them readily useful to a wider audience.

 Automatic Differentiation
 -------------------------

-Automatic Differentiation (AD) has been the buzz word in recent years.
-It is a relatively new technology in astronomy: a few month ago at the 2016 AstroHackWeek in Berkeley, the attendees organized a special session to explore the landscape of automatic differentiation software.
+A few month ago at the 2016 AstroHackWeek in Berkeley, the attendees organized a special session to explore the landscape of automatic differentiation software.
 This blog was partially inspired by the discussion.
+Automatic Differentiation (AD) is a relatively new technology in astronomy and cosmology inspite of the growing popularity in the ourside world.

 The recent popularity of AD is partially due to the movement of deep learning.
 Training large neural networks demand effective and efficient optimization algorithms, because